ducktapeai/ducktape/README.md

 # DuckTape

-A command-line calendar management tool for macOS that focuses on productivity without the ClickProdOps.
-For example this has the ability to add an event to multiple apps within your Calendar leveraging the command line.
+A command-line productivity management tool for macOS.
+Duct tape fixes anything—just like this tool.
+No clicks, no distractions, just pure productivity.
+Stick with what works.

 ## Features

-- Create and manage calendar events
+- Create and manage calendar events across multiple calendars
-- Create and track todo items
+- Create and track todo items in multiple lists
 - Persistent state storage
-- Multiple calendar support
-- Todo list management
+- Rich command-line interface
-- Reminder settings
+- Reminder settings for both events and todos
+- Detailed event and todo listing

 ## Installation